Logo

 51.

-In June 2020, Alina Zagitova passed the Unified State Exam and later in August it was announced that she'd entered the Russian Presidential Academy of National Economy and Public Administration to pursue a degree in journalism.
+Alina Zagitova enrolled in the Russian Presidential Academy of National Economy and Public Administration to pursue a degree in journalism, which she received in July 2024.